triggermesh/docs/docs/concepts/sources.md

 Sources are the origin of data and events for ingestion into TriggerMesh.
-A source emits events into the messaging system (Bridge) by sending to a designated event receiver.
-An event source often acts as a gateway between an external service and the messaging system.
+An event source often acts as a gateway between an external service and the Bridge.
+Sources may be irregular events, periodic data updates, batch processes, or even continuous event streams.

+## Examples

+Examples of Sources include GitHub, IBM DB2 and Oracle databases, Salesforce, ZenDesk, or any number of cloud-based events such as Amazon S3, Azure Activity Log, or Google Cloud Audit Logs.

+There is an example of [Creating a Source](../guides/creatingasource.md) available under Guides.

+## API Reference

-All sources are listed and documented in the [reference](apis/sources/)
+All TriggerMesh-provided sources are listed and documented in the [API Reference](../apis/sources.md).

+## Knative Event Sources

+There are a number of additional [event sources provided by Knative](https://knative.dev/docs/developer/eventing/sources/).

+## Specifications

-The specificiation of each source is available through `kubectl explain`.
-For instance:
+The specification of each source is available through `kubectl explain`.
+For example:

 ```console
 kubectl explain googlecloudstoragesource.spec